 ABSORPTION FOREIGN EXCHANGE EARNINGS AND OUTGO

-Details regarding Conservation of energy technology absorption foreign exchangeearnings and outgo is given in Annexure E annexed herewith.
+Details regarding Conservation of energy technology absorption foreign exchangeearnings and outgo is given in "Annexure F" annexed herewith.

 30. INFORMATION UNDER THE SEXUAL HARASSMENT OF

 31. DISCLOSURES PURSUANT TO REGULATION 14 OF SEBI (SHARE BASED EMPLOYEE BENEFITS)REGULATIONS 2014

 A. Details related to GEBS